linkerd/rfc/design/0003-isolated-integration-tests.md

 This is automatic in the self-contained script, but is a required manual step for running a specific one.

+It will be important to document how developers can run all or one of the tests, so providing clear instructions in the Test markdown file, as well as a `--help` flag for the scripts will be included.

 Before: Running all tests:

 ```